calebmer/node_modules/data-guard/README.md

 If there is another low level validator you would like to see, please open an issue or submit a PR!

 ## Credits
-If you use and enjoy this .odule, the best way to show your gratitude is to follow me, [`@calebmer`](https://twitter.com/calebmer), on Twitter.
+If you use and enjoy this module, the best way to show your gratitude is to follow me, [`@calebmer`](https://twitter.com/calebmer), on Twitter.